red-gate/Tech-Radar/README.md

 The recommended way to propose a change or spark a discussion is to open a PR.

 Contributions are reviewed by Redgate’s Technical Advisory Board (TAB).
-The TAB consists of a group of senior technology leaders within Redgate (Lead Software Engineers, Head of IT, Head of Product Engineering) and is led by the CTO.
+The TAB consists of a group of senior technology leaders within Redgate (Lead Software Engineers (LSEs), Head of IT, Head of Product Engineering) and is led by the CTO.
+LSEs take responsibility for reviewing proposed changes within a week.

+Comments from all other interested parties are more than welcomed.

 ## How is the radar built?